Rish2911/Stitching-morphology-colour-segmentation-and-camera-calibration/README.md

 4) How to run the codes:
     a) After installing all the libraries, we are ready to run the codes.
 Codes are python script

-    Note: The code requires the testudo image named as 'test.png' and the tag video named as 'tag.mp4' in the same folder.

-    b) Problem  codes are in the file named 'question1.py' for question 1, 'question2.py' for question 2, 'question3.py' for question 3 and 'question4.py'        for question 4.
+    b) Problem  codes are in the file named 'morphology.py' for question 1, 'image_stitching.py' for question 2, 'camera_calibration.py' for question 3 and 'colour_segmentation.py' for question 4.
 Open the file, load your environment.

-    Sample Commands : python3 q1.py
+    Sample Commands : python3 morphology.py

-     Note: for running the code of stitching which is image_stitching.py, you need to create a custom environment with opencv 3.4.2. in order to use SIFT.
+    Please go through the project report named as rsingh24.pdf for more details.

     Please contact me for any problem, at rsingh24@umd.edu